sopra-fs23-group-12/4Bubbles_Client/README.md

 The game supports two game modes; standard locks your choice in, once you've cast your vote you cannot change it anymore.
 3,2,1 ... let's you change your vote.
 Players in this game mode have to be extra careful when deciding whether to trust their friend's choice.
-If you chose the correct answer will be revealed when the time is up; if your bubble doesn't burst, you've made the correct choice!
+Whether you chose the correct answer will be revealed when the time is up; if your bubble doesn't burst, you've made the correct choice!

 [Play here](https://sopra-fs23-group-12-client.ew.r.appspot.com).
 Enjoy!